meticulousCraftman/TickerStore/README.md

 ```

-If one fails, the next one is tried in order.

 ## How it works?
 TickerStore tries to make historical stock market data more easy to
 use in your python projects.
 TickerStore has multiple sources from